 - Installation or “Laydown”: Estimating the cost for the installation relies on several factors:

 -How much handwork is involved-How much time it will take to install the asphalt with the equipment

 -Usage or replacement costs for the use of the equipment

 -Wages and insurance for 5 to 10 crew members

-An asphalt calculator can offer an early first step in assessing your pavement project – regardless of how large or small the site.
+An asphalt calculator can offer an early first step in assessing your pavement project.
 But any online asphalt calculator should not be relied upon to provide any more than a simple tonnage calculation.
-To get a grasp on the potential cost of your paving project, a skilled asphalt consultant will need to ask questions about the site and the project goals, and typically should visit the site to assess the existing conditions.
+To get a grasp on the potential cost to pave a driveway project, a skilled asphalt consultant.
+Will need to ask questions about the site and the project goals, and typically should visit the site.